YosefLab/Compass/docs_source/source/tutorial.rst

 Running Compass (Simple)
 ------------------------

-Input file ``expression.txt`` should be a tab-delimited text file containing gene expression estimates (TPM) with one row per gene, one column per sample.
-Must contain both row and column labels, corresponding to genes and sample IDs/names respectively.
+The input file can be either a tab-delimited text file (tsv) or a matrix market format (mtx) containing gene expression estimates (TPM) with one row per gene, one column per sample.
+Tab-delimited files need row and column labels corresponding to genes and sample names.
+Market matrix formats need a separate tab delimited file of of gene names and optionally a tab delimited file of cell names.

 You can find an example input in the Compass install directory under /Compass/Resources/Test Data.
 You can find the Compass install directory with